ravudet/gardening/schedule.md

 #### 03/31 turn compost
 #### 04/01 spread compost

+- do this for half of the beds, and use soil for the other half
 - water bed, add compost, mix into soil

 #### 04/01 put copper lining around garden bedds